Carers Card Account

 Separate money, for your security

 The Carers Card Account is separate from your main accounts.
 This means you and your carers can’t use it to set up Direct Debits or standing orders.
-Your carer or carers won’t be able to see if you have any other Santander accounts when they use Online Banking.
+Your carers won’t be able to see if you have any other Santander accounts when they use Online Banking.
 They’ll only be able to see details for the Carers Card Account.

 Other ways to get help with your banking